 We also learned some bee trivia that might come in handy as cocktail party fodder.
 Did you know, for example, that foraging worker bees are actually shes and not hes?
 (Sorry Bart, for having given you a boy’s name!)
 The male bees are actually utilized solely for mating and their future is just as grim as their hardworking female counterparts.
 If a male bee is lucky enough to mate with the Queen Bee, he will die after the deed is done.
 Male bees not chosen by the Queen will eventually get booted out of the hive when the cold weather arrives.
 In addition, summer worker bees (of which there can be 60,000 per hive!) only live for six weeks, whereas their winter counterparts can live up to six months.
 We were a little saddened when we read that part about warm-weather bees having such a short life span.
 But we understood why — Bart had literally been working himself to death the past four weeks!

 Bart the Bee disappeared suddenly last week.
-After we didn’t see him for four days, we were somber whenever we worked in the kitchen with a now empty heart.
+After we didn’t see him for four days, we were somber whenever we worked in the kitchen with a now-empty gingerbread heart.
 Shawn joked that perhaps Bart flew off to a neighboring village with a hive that has friendlier labor laws.

 Yesterday, we were pleased that a new bee started a feeding frenzy in the heart.
 The “new-bee” lacks some of Bart’s smarts, but seems determined to pick up where Bart left off.

 The message on the heart now reads more like “Ich Dich.”